 In this episode we discuss Genesis 3:9-12, and consider God’s pursuit of rebellious Adam.
 On the one hand, God clearly calls Adam into account for his sin, but on the other hand God’s dialog with Adam prepares us for the wonderful promise of salvation found in Genesis 3:15.
 There are both judicial and pastoral elements to this conversation.
 In addition, we talk about the significance of Adam and Eve being afraid and naked.
 Moreover, we consider the sad way in which human rebels tend to blame God for their sin, and how husbands often blame their wives for their sin and failures.

-We turn to pages 245–250 of Geerhardus Vos’s book Biblical Theology: Old and New Testaments to discuss the prophet’s view of God’s holiness.
-Vos contrasts
+Lane Tipton and Camden Bucey turn to pages 264–266 of Geerhardus Vos’ book, Biblical Theology: Old and New Testaments, to consider the collective sin of